appsemble/appsemble/packages/studio/pages/docs/03-guides/translating.md

 Appsemble provides default translations for the core parts of an app, the part that is provided by Appsemble itself without any further configuration.
 Generally speaking, this includes messages such as error messages, menu options and block messages.
-The languages that are maintained by the Appsemble team are English and Dutch, with support for crowd-sourced translations via Weblate which can be found [here](https://hosted.weblate.org/projects/appsemble/#languages).
+The languages that are maintained by the Appsemble group are English and Dutch, with support for crowd-sourced translations via Weblate which can be found [here](https://hosted.weblate.org/projects/appsemble/#languages).

 It is possible to provide translations for the core messages or overwrite existing ones using the